Our History

 Establishing the Society

 In September 1870 the wives of the leaders of the German General Benevolent Society, who had worked so hard for almost twenty years organizing elegant Charity Balls at the Palace Hotel and spectacular Fairs at the Mechanics’ Pavilion, decided to form their own organization.
-Specifically the organization’s mission was to render aid to needy German Women and Children.
+Specifically the organization’s mission was to render aid to needy German women and children.
 The founders wanted to be the elected officers and determine the distribution of the funds they had worked so hard to collect.
 It may be that a streak of feminine independence in the year 1870 was the cornerstone of this Society.

 The Allgemeiner Deutscher Frauen-Hilfsverein joined the ranks of hundreds of German organizations, which included the Protestantisches Waisenhaus, St. Paulus Unterstuetzungsgesellschaft, and the Ladies’ Hebrew Benevolent Society.
 All the German charitable organizations were a united front providing medical care, food and shelter, job placement and, in some cases, return trips to Germany for the needy.